ivyldewitt/gc-go-projects/golang-log.md

 * Types - Go is statically typed, not dynamic like JS/Python.
 That means when you declare a type as an int, string, etc. that's exactly what it is and it can't be changed.
 I also reviewed primitive data types (ints, floats) vs composite types (structs, arrays, etc).

 **How does this build on from yesterday?**:
 It doesn't!
 Technically this is my first day.
-Though I did provide an explantation to someone else yesterday.
+Though I did provide an explanation to someone else yesterday.
 I added that as a separate answer in my 01 folder.

 That was a lot of fun.
 I won't always know the answer, but it's nice when I do!

-**Key Takeways & Points to Review**:
+**Key Takeaways & Points to Review**:

 * Types - primitive vs composite
 * Structure of a Go program - package main, func main, exported/non-exported functions, etc.